eduardopoleo/os_3_easy_pieces/code/notes.md

 But we still need to relax the most important constrain: The oracle OS that know about time completions in advance.

+Chapter 8
+relaxes: The OS does not know how long a job is going to take MLFQ(Multi Level Feedback Queue)
+- Priority changes depending on different factors based on the process historical behaviour (require a lot of user)

+Rule 1: Highest priority jobs get processed first
+Rule 2: Jobs in the same queue are processed using round robing

+How does the algorithm decides what goes into which queue?

+Rule 3: New jobs are put on the top priority queue Rule 4a: Jobs that take longer than their time slice are downgraded a queue Rule 4b: If a job gives off the CPU before their time slice finishes (e.g makes an I/O request) stays on the same queue.

+3 drawbacks:
+- Many highly interactive jobs could potentially over take the CPU (starvation)
+- A bad user could game the scheduler by issuing some I/O right before the time slice finishes therefore staying on the same queie
+- jobs can change behaviour but that would not matter if they are already on the least priority queue.

+How to prevent jobs from starving?
+Rule 5: Boost all jobs every certain period of time e/g 50ms

+This long running jobs will not starve if they are multiple interactive jobs running and if their nature change they'll be treated accordingly.

+Drawback:
+- How long should that S (period) should be?

+How to prevent gaming the schedule?
+Better accounting.
+Rule 4 (modified).
+Once the an job has used up all his allotted time on a particular queue just drop it down a queue.
+This is less bad since we know that they'll keep getting boosted at a certain point.

+CHAPTER 9
+Lottery system
+- Each job is assined a number of tickets and a "lottery" number is assigned.
+- Jobs are stored in queue
+- We iterate over the queue and keep adding the ticket number until the #tickets is higher than winner ticket
+- That current job gets to run

+Strides
+- Divide a big number e.g 10,000 by the number of tickets of each job and we each job strides
+- Pick a random job from the queue
+- After it completes add its stride to it pass number
+- Pick another job with least amount of pass ..
+- Repeat
+It's more deterministic than lotterry because it gets the proportions right but it's harder to implement because it requires to keep track of global state (pass for each job).
+The problem is when a new job comes in what should it be the pass number for it.